dmoranj/qbitos/README.md

 This example shows some of the most interesting characteristics of the quantum computation: how we can extract relational information from our state, even when we can't extract any deterministic data from it.

+### Exercise 2.
+The Bernstein-Vazirani problem

+This is the problem's description:

+> Imagine a quantum computing device with an input register of n qbits and an output register of one.
+Let a be an
+> unsigned integer less than 2^n.
+We define f(x) as the following:
+>
+>     f(x) = a0·x0 + a1·x1 + .... an·xn
+>
+> where all the operations are modulo-2 bit operations.
+Suppose our quantum device computes f(x).
+How many times should
+> we call our quantum device in order to guess a?

+Classicaly, the solution typically involves n calls.
+A strategy could be making one call with each power of two below 2^n.
+As any power of two has only one bit with value `1`, each call will determine whether that same bit is active in the value a or not.
+So, making the full n calls we will have the exact bit representation of a.
+Surprisingly, we will see that, using quantum computing tricks, the total number of calls can be reduced to 1, for any n.